brainflow-dev/brainflow/_posts/2021-04-13-new-minor-version.md

 SHARED_EXPORT int CALLING_CONVENTION config_device (void *param);
 ```

 You can override such methods and customize them as you need.
+The only method which must be implemented in subclasses is `virtual std::string get_lib_name () = 0;`, it should return a full path to a library or it's name(if library is in search path).

-Use code for BrainBitBLED board or OYMotion boards as example.
+Use code for BrainBitBLED board or OYMotion boards as an example.